racket/racket/collects/redex/examples/delim-cont/README.txt

  1. Open "test.rkt" in DrRacket

- 2. Change DrRacket's current language to "Use the langauge declared in the source"
+ 2. Change DrRacket's current language to "Use the language declared in the source"

  3. Click "Run"